 The following list is not exhaustive.
-The standards discussed are in various stages of preparation, those marked are finalised and published.
+The standards discussed are in various stages of preparation.
 All EN standards are available in the UK as British Standards; there is now a dual numbering system so that EN will be numbered as BS EN .